hklst4r/hklst4r/README.md

 ## education

-- 🎓 Undergraduate at University of Science and Technology of China.
+- 🎓 Undergraduate at University of Science and Technology of China (USTC).
 - 🎓 Intern at THU VUL337 Research Team

 ## publishments